metabase/metabase/docs/troubleshooting-guide/sandboxing.md

 ### Is a field remapped to display info from a restricted table?

-**Root cause:** If a table which the person _does_ have sandbox access has a field that uses remapping to display information from another table which the person does _not_ have sandbox access to, they won't be able to see the table.
+**Root cause:** If a table which the person _does_ have sandboxed access has a field that uses remapping to display information from another table which the person does _not_ have sandboxed access to, they won't be able to see the table.
 For example, if you have remapped an ID field to display a product's name instead, but the person does not have access to the product table, they won't be able to see the column.

 **Steps to take:**